-There are many different things that can cause problems with the kidneys.
-Causes of kidney disease include physical injury, infection, cysts in the kidneys, the backward flow of urine from the bladder, or hereditary causes.
-The kidneys can also be damaged by misuse of some pain killers and legal and illegal drugs.
+There are many causes of kidney problems.
+Causes of kidney disease, for example, can include physical injury, infection, cysts in the kidneys, the backward flow of urine from the bladder and hereditary causes.
+The kidneys can also be damaged by misuse of some painkillers, prescription medicines and illegal drugs.

 What are the most common causes of kidney disease?

 The most common cause of kidney disease in Australia is diabetes.
 This is sometimes called diabetic nephropathy.
-About one-third of all people with diabetes develop kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.
+About 1 in 3 of all people with diabetes develops kidney disease when high blood sugar levels damage the blood vessels in the kidneys, stopping them from filtering wastes properly.

 High blood pressure can also lead to kidney disease.
-So can glomerulonephritis, which is an inflammation of the kidneys that can be inherited or can follow an infection.
+So can glomerulonephritis, an inflammation of the kidneys that can either be inherited or follows an infection.

 Risk factors for kidney disease